Updated: Sep 26

-To be specific, the Japanese Garden is located directly above the International Rose Test Garden in Washington Part at 611 SW Kingston Avenue, Portland, Oregon 97205.
+To be specific, the Japanese Garden is located directly above the International Rose Test Garden in Washington Park at 611 SW Kingston Avenue, Portland, Oregon 97205.

 The Japanese Garden Portland History:

-IN 1959, Sapporo city, Japan, and Portland became sister cities, and the garden was built as a result.
-It was meant to establish a new beginning after the war and increase both Oregon and Japan economy.
+In 1959, Sapporo city, Japan, and Portland became sister cities, and the garden was built as a result.
+It was meant to establish a new beginning after the war and increase both Oregon and Japan's economy.

 Some Side Note and Travel Tips: